Use public transportation

 - Talk to your doctor to see what appointments could work best for a telehealth visit.

-- At no additional cost for many Humana Medicare Advantage members is a health and fitness program designed for people with Medicare, called SilverSneakers®3,.
-If SilverSneakers is included on your Humana plan, skip the trip to the gym and participate in online classes from the comfort of your home:
+- At no additional cost for many Humana Medicare Advantage members is a health and fitness program designed for people with Medicare, called SilverSneakers®3.
+If SilverSneakers is included on your Humana plan, skip the trip to the gym and participate in online classes from the comfort of your home on the

 Driving a car can often represent freedom and independence, making it a hard thing to give up.
 But in doing so, you are helping make the roads safer for yourself, your loved ones and your community.